fbpx

 Ingredients: Organic Dates, Organic Cashews, Organic Apricots, Organic Hemp Protein Powder, Organic Hemp Seeds, Organic Cacao Powder, Organic Coconut Nectar, Organic Blueberries

-Check out this related post : The Best Diet for Dancers
+Check out this related post : Why honoring your hunger cues is essential.

 It took me a minute to track down the nutrition label for these bars.
 I like how everything is clear ingredients that you can pronounce, with no extra added sugars, syrups, and oils.
 Also, hemp is a nutrient dense food that will help fuel you through a long rehearsal day.